soham099/soham01/content/post/eSIR Modelling/index.md

 Also, note that in India, many places are rural in nature, while most of the urban population and neighbourhood areas are more susceptible to get the disease than others, due to availablity of metro cities and international airports.
 So, rather than using the whole population size i.e. $131$ crores as $N$, we shall use about $350$ lakhs as the adjusted population size.
+The other parameters and hyperparameters are mentioned when we wre discussing the model, except that we estimated $R_0$ to be $12.48$ in our last [post](https://soham01.netlify.com/post/covid19-project/), and we use that value as the hyperparameter for the initial mean of $R_0$.